 After a deep-dive into countless fascinating facts about the fruit, we’ve cherry-picked our favorite bits of trivia in honor of National Cherry Month.
-Read on for our top six anecdotes about this delicious fruit.
+Read on for our top six anecdotes about cherries.

 You’ve likely heard the tale as old as America itself – George Washington, the Father of our Nation, was given a hatchet by his own father in his younger years.
 As the story goes, Washington used his gift to chop down a cherry tree – not yet realizing the taboo of this act.
-When questioned out by outraged onlookers, Washington immediately confessed to his faux paux – famously quipping that he “cannot tell a lie,” regardless of the infamy it earned him.
+When called out by outraged onlookers, Washington immediately confessed to his faux paux – famously quipping that he “cannot tell a lie,” regardless of the infamy his honesty earned.

-While Washington didn’t actually kill that cherry tree, cherries may have killed a later President on our Zachary Taylor.
+While Washington didn’t actually kill that cherry tree, cherries may have killed a later President, Zachary Taylor.
 At a Fourth of July celebration in 1850, Zachary Taylor took a leisurely stroll through our Nation’s capital before settling in for a glass of warm milk and a big bowl of fresh-picked cherries.
-However, he developed severe stomach cramps later that day and within days he was dead.
+However, he quickly developed severe stomach cramps and within days he was dead.
 Experts presume Salmonella was present in the cherries or milk he consumed, as the 1800s weren’t exactly known for the food sanitation or safety standards we’ve implemented since.
 Rest in peace, President Taylor.
 Thankfully, we can safely enjoy cherries and beverages - and Black Cherry CBD beverages - today with detailed information on exactly what we're drinking.

 Approximately twenty types of cherries are produced for commercial sale and consumption for the public to enjoy.
 However, more than a thousand different types of cherries exist today – with more than 500 sweet varieties and just as many tart ones.
 In other words, only two percent of cherry types deemed to be the tastiest make their way to the shelves of farmers markets and retail stores.
 Talk about cherry picking!